 In addition, the Nominating and Governance Committee may delegate to one or more of our executive officers the authority to make grants of equity-based compensation to eligible individuals who are not directors or executive officers and to administer our equity-based compensation plans, in each case subject to compliance with applicable law, NYSE rules and the terms of any applicable compensation plan.
 The Nominating and Governance Committee may revoke any delegation of authority at any time.
 Any executive officer to whom the Nominating and Governance Committee may delegate authority to make grants of equity-based compensation is required to report regularly to the committee with respect to any grants made.
+The Nominating and Governance Committee has delegated to our Chief Human Resources Officer the authority to offer awards under the Dell Technologies Inc. 2013 Stock Incentive Plan to eligible employees who are not directors or executive officers.

-For a discussion of the process by which the Nominating and Governance Committee evaluated and determined executive officer compensation for Fiscal 2020, including the role of executive officers in determining or recommending the amount or form of executive compensation, see "Compensation Discussion and Analysis."
+For a discussion of the process by which the Nominating and Governance Committee evaluated and determined executive officer compensation for Fiscal 2021, including the role of executive officers in determining or recommending the amount or form of executive compensation, see "Compensation Discussion and Analysis."